flutter/website/index.md

 ![Shrine, iOS left and Android right](/images/whatisflutter/shrine_both.png)

-This is an online marketplace app from the [Gallery](https://github.com/flutter/flutter/tree/master/examples/flutter_gallery/lib/demo), a showcase of Flutter apps to download and run on a phone.
+This is an online marketplace app from the [Gallery](https://github.com/flutter/flutter/tree/master/examples/flutter_gallery/lib/demo), a showcase of Flutter apps to download and run locally.
 Shrine has high-quality scrolling images, interactive cards, buttons, dropdown lists, and a shopping cart page.
 You can run Shrine on an emulator or a phone, then check out the single codebase for this and more examples [here](https://github.com/flutter/flutter/tree/master/examples)